orelogo/markdownthat/README.md

-A script that will parse a reddit post into markdown
+A chrome extension that will add a context menu option to convert selected text to markdown.
+A popup will display the message.
+The extension will add a "mark that down" button to reddit posts.
+Once pressed, the popup will display the post in the markdown format along with the title, author, date, and url.